Opetushallitus/oma-opintopolku-loki/frontend/README.md

 Or, build the development build by running `npm run build:dev` and serve the files from `dist` directory with some other development server.

+### Tests

+Tests use *Jest* and *Puppeteer*.

+To run tests:

+`npm test`

+### Code style

+The code base uses *JavaScript Standard Style*. *ESLint* is used for linting.

+To lint both application code and tests:

+`npm run lint`

+In addition to JavaScript Standard Style, ESLint uses the recommended configs for React and Jest.